If Jared Kushner is the only person who can deliver Middle East peace — as his father-in-law Donald Trump said — he comes off as a reluctant savior.

 “So what do we offer that’s unique?
 I don’t know,” Kushner said in his seven-minute answer to an intern’s question in a recording obtained by Wired magazine.
 “And we’re trying to work with the parties very quietly to see if there’s a solution.
 And there may be no solution, but it’s one of the problem sets that the president asked us to focus on.”

-Kushner traveled to the region in June along with President Trump’s chief negotiator, Jason Greenblatt, to meet with Israeli and Palestinian stakeholders and suss out the chances of reaching a peace deal.
-It’s among a bevy of issues that Kushner has taken on as a senior adviser to his father-in-law — including criminal justice reform, streamlining the federal government, stemming the opioid addiction crisis and more.
+Kushner traveled to the region in June along with President Trump’s chief negotiator, Jason Greenblatt of Teaneck, a lawyer who worked for Trump’s business organization for many years, to meet with Israeli and Palestinian stakeholders and investigate the chances of reaching a peace deal.
+It’s among a bevy of issues that Kushner has taken on as a senior adviser to his father-in-law; those portfolios include criminal justice reform, streamlining the federal government, stemming the opioid addiction crisis, and more.

 “You know everyone finds an issue, that ‘you have to understand what they did then,’ and ‘you have to understand that they did this,’” Kushner said.
 “But how does that help us get peace?
 Let’s not focus on that.
 We don’t want a history lesson.
 We’ve read enough books.”